Diffusive Limits for Adaptive MCMC for Normal Target densities: Conclusion

 \section{Conclusion}

-{Verifying Roberts et al's condition (see \cite{Rosenthal2}) for checking the ergocity of an AMCMC can sometimes prove difficult.
-In the companion paper (see \cite{Basak}), we considered an AMCMC with the proposal kernel dependent on the previously generated sample and an arbitrary target distribution.
+Verifying the conditions of Roberts \textit{et al}. for checking the ergodicity of an AMCMC can sometimes prove to be difficult.
+In Basak and Biswas \citep{Basak}, we considered an AMCMC with the proposal kernel dependent on the previously generated sample and an arbitrary target distribution.
 There we performed a diffusion approximation technique to look at the continuous time version of the discrete chain.
 In this paper we narrowed down to the case where the target distribution is standard Normal.
 We investigate whether the invariant distribution of the diffusion is indeed the target distribution.
-It turns that the resulting diffusion (which although singular) admits an invariant distribution.
-Then identifying the limiting moments of 2k order of $X_t$ we identify the limiting distribution to be $N(0,1)$.\\ The techniques applied here are specific only when the target distribution is Normal.
-We hope that this can also be extended to other target distributions, where a identification of the limiting moments is possible.
+It turns out that the resulting diffusion (which although singular) admits a unique invariant distribution.
+Then computing the limiting moments (both even and odd) of $X_t$ we identify the limiting distribution to be $N(0,1)$.\\ The techniques applied here are specific only when the target distribution is Normal.
+Different methodologies may be needed to extend these results to other target distributions, where an identification of the limiting moments may not be possible.
 Also more choices of the proposal distribution can be made, where the kernel is dependent on a finite (or possibly infinite) past.
-We plan to take up these issues in our future work.}
+We plan to take up these issues in our future work.